thomasesmith/vw-car-net-api/README.md

 The responses you receive from your own requests to the Car-Net API may look a little different than the examples given here depending on your vehicle, its features, and the status of your Car-Net account.
 The account I am testing with is my own paid account, and the car attached to it is a 2016 eGolf.
 Furthermore, these instructions might possibly only work for VW Car-Net users *in North America*, or it may even be limited to *just customers in the United States*.
 I don't actually know for sure.
 I can only test these details out with my own personal account and my personal vehicle, because those are the only ones I have access to.
 So if these details seem overly ev-centric, that's why.
 If you'd like me to add features that you see in your Car-Net app but don't see here, send me a message and we'll talk about how we could work that out.

 ### Contact Me
-I can't offer any real support for the API itself, because if there's am issue in my documentation, please use the Issues tab above.
-Obviously this API belongs to VW and I have no actual control over it, but contact me [@varwwwhtml](https://twitter.com/varwwwhtml) or tom AT itsmetomsmith DOT com) if you have questions, ideas, or just want to talk about this subject.
+I can't offer any real support for the API itself obviously because it belongs to VW and I have no actual control over it, but if there's an issue in my documentation or if something isn't behaving the way I describe it to, please use the Issues tab above.
+Contact me [@varwwwhtml](https://twitter.com/varwwwhtml) or tom AT itsmetomsmith DOT com) if you have questions, ideas, or just want to talk about this subject.
 I'd love to know if this document helped you make something interesting.